dflock/duncanlock.net/content/posts/tech/how-i-built-this-website-using-pelican-part-2-themes.rst

 Standing on the Shoulders of Giants
 ===================================

 My theme - which I'm currently calling `Blueprint <https://github.com/dflock/blueprint>`_ - wasn't created from scratch.
 It was based on an existing theme, from the `pelican-themes repository <https://github.com/getpelican/pelican-themes>`_.
-To checkout this repository and see what themes are available, just check it out from github with ``git``:
+To checkout this repository and see what themes are available, just check it out from github with ``git``.
+Don't do this in the same folder as your main site, do it somewhere else.
+This command will clone the repository into a folder called ``pelican-themes``, in the folder where you run it:

 .. code-block:: console